Filter by

 High temperatures can become dangerous (think heat stroke and dehydration) for people of all ages.
 They should be taken seriously.

-Here’s how to stay cool when temperatures spike for days on end.
+Here are just a few ways to stay cool when temperatures spike for days on end.

 Find some air-conditioning